SeanU2022/Sean-Wallace-Password-Generator/README.md

 WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria DEVELOPER NOTE: since a password is always generated then all prompts (as a collection) must be answered to allow generation since there is no Use Case/Scenario to allow for the password not being generated which means the user is in a loop until they make the right choices to generate a password
+THEN a password is generated that matches the selected criteria

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page